-Most organizations understand these evolving expectations and have implemented digital solutions for the products and services they offer.
-But this evolution also needs to flow into an organization’s debt-collection practices.
+Most organisations understand these changing expectations, and have implemented digital solutions for the products and services they offer.
+But this evolution needs to flow into an organisation’s debt collection practices.

-Debt collection is a necessary part of doing business and the way it’s carried out can affect an organization’s brand and image.
-This means that using traditional debt collection agencies to recover overdue accounts is no longer a viable option.
-Outdated practices such as having call centre staff contact customers over the phone at times inconvenient for them results in poor response rates, customer experiences and outcomes.
+Debt collection is a necessary part of business and the way it’s carried out can affect an organisation’s brand and reputation.
+The development of consumer behaviour, preferences and expectations means that using traditional debt collection agencies is no longer a viable, or advisable option.
+Outdated practices such as calling customers at inconvenient times results in poor response rates, customer experiences and outcomes.

-One particular issue surrounding traditional debt collection agencies is their many points of friction.
-For example, they may find the customer they’re calling isn’t available, it’s the wrong phone number, they’re busy, or they don't have time to talk.
-If a traditional debt collector can’t contact the customer on the first try, they must then keep calling until they do.
-This requires a large number of personnel calling customers several times a day.
-Compare this to a digital debt collection agency that can send out thousands of messages to customers in a very short time frame.
+One particular issue for traditional collection agencies is their points of friction.
+For example, they may find the customer they’re calling isn’t available, it’s the wrong phone number, they’re busy, or they just don’t have time to talk.
+If a traditional collector can’t contact the customer on the first try, their only option is to keep calling until they do.
+This requires multiple agents to make repeated phone calls, daily.

-When it comes to debt collection, today’s customers want to self-serve using the communication channel of their choice at whatever time they like.
-They want to be able to modify their payment plans, resolve their debt, dispute their account, in fact, anything they can do over the phone they want to be able to do digitally.
-This not only creates less stress for them but ultimately benefits the organization as it means fewer unhappy customers.
+When it comes to debt collection, customers want to self-serve using the channels they regularly use, on their own time.
+They want to be able to set up their payment plans, resolve their debt, check on their account and more.
+This not only creates less stress for them but ultimately benefits the organisation as it means fewer unhappy customers, and more positive experiences.

-Through social media, customers who are unhappy with the organizations they conduct business with can post their complaints.
-This can cause reputational damage that may take months or years for an organization to recover from.
-Therefore, it’s in an organization’s interests to work with customers to resolve disputes or unpaid accounts.
-Not only does it help protect brand reputation but if customers receive a satisfactory experience from these organizations, they’re more likely to continue to do business with them.
+Using channels like social media, unhappy customers share negative reviews and post complaints.
+This causes reputational damage that may take months or years for an organisation to recover from.
+Therefore, it’s in an organisation’s interests to work with customers to resolve unpaid accounts.
+Not only does it help protect brand reputation but if customers receive a positive experience from these organisations, they’re more likely to continue to do business with them.